MV Aureol

 Aureol arrived at Southampton at the end of her final Elder Dempster voyage on 18 October 1974.
 She was purchased by Greek oil tycoon Yiannis Latsis, and renamed Marianna VI after one of his daughters.
-In 1989 she was laid up at Eleusina and did not sail again until 2001, when she moved to the Indian port of Alang to be beached and broken up for scrap.
+In 1989 she was laid up at Elefsina and did not sail again until 2001, when she moved to the Indian port of Alang to be beached and broken up for scrap.